 Please ensure that you consider the following guidelines when preparing your manuscript.
 Failure to do so may delay processing your submission.

 Submissions should be made in PDF format.

-Authors wishing to submit their paper using the journal template can do so by downloading the below file.
-A LaTeX template will be provided soon.
+Authors wishing to submit their paper using the journal template can do so by downloading the below files.
 Submissions will be typeset after editorial acceptance.